 Radio Frequency Identification (RFID) - Is an emerging technology enabler for tracking goods and assets around the world.
 It promises to enable new efficiencies within the supply chain by tracking good and services from point of manufacture through to retail point of sale (RPOS).

-Reverse auctions - The opposite of the usual kind of auction in which potential buyers compete to bid the price up.
-In a reverse auction, which has come into its own with the Internet, suppliers bid the price down.
+Reverse auctions - The opposite of the usual kind of auction.
+Suppliers bid the price for a contract down.

 Reverse Auction System - Customer wanting particular goods or services enters specification/requirements to system and requests bids from market place.
 The bid that best meets requirements wins.
 Also possible for an electronic search of supplier product base.

-Reverse logistics - The requirement to plan the flow of surplus or unwanted material or equipment back through the supply chain after meeting customer demand.
+Reverse logistics - Planning the flow of surplus or unwanted material or equipment back through the supply chain after meeting customer demand.

-RH&D - Receipt, Handling and Dispatch.
-This is essentially the nandling of goods coming into a warehouse, being put away, then getting ready for dispatch.
-Warehouse operators quote for the cost of handling of pallets in and pallets out and is usually just bundled up in a RH&D cost. e.g. £2 per pallet per week storage and £2 per pallet RH&D.
+RH&D - Receipt, Handling and Dispatch. - The handling of goods coming into a warehouse, being put away, then getting ready for dispatch.
+Warehouse operators often quote an RH&D cost, e.g. £2 per pallet per week storage and £2 per pallet RH&D.

 Seller’s market - A situation where market forces work to the advantage of the seller, who can dictate price, delivery, quality and so on.

-Service Level Agreement - service level agreement is a document which defines the relationship between two parties: the provider and the recipient.
-This is clearly an extremely important item of documentation for both parties.
-If used properly it should: Identify and define the customer’s needs Provide a framework for understanding Simplify complex issues Reduce areas of conflict Encourage dialog in the event of disputes Eliminate unrealistic expectations
+Service Level Agreement - - A document which defines the relationship between two parties: the provider and the recipient.
+If used properly it should: - identify and define the customer’s needs - reduce areas of conflict - encourage dialogue in the event of disputes - eliminate unrealistic expectations.

-Services - Usually coupled with goods, as in goods and services.
-Services are intangible items such as maintenance, marketing or consultancy.
+Services - Usually coupled with ‘goods’.
+Services are intangible items like maintenance, marketing or consultancy.

-SKU - A stock keeping unit (SKU) is a product and service identification code for a store or product, often portrayed as a machine-readable bar code that helps track the item for inventory.
+SKU - An identification code for a product or service, often portrayed as a machine-readable barcode that helps track the item for inventory.
 A stock keeping unit (SKU) does not need to be assigned to physical products in inventory.

-Supplier, Input, Process, Output, Supplier (SIPOC) - A six sigma technique that helps understanding the ‘as is’ state.
-SIPOC demonstrates process flows and layout gives the whole picture and makes interdependencies visible.
+Supplier, Input, Process, Output, Supplier (SIPOC) - A 6 Sigma technique that helps you understand the ‘as is’ state.
+SIPOC demonstrates process flows and makes interdependencies visible.

-Sourcing - Activities involving searching markets for sources of goods and services.
-At the opposite end of the supply chain from marketing.
-Strategic sourcing is the attempt to make sure everything is being sourced as efficiently as possible.
+Sourcing - Activities involving searching markets for goods and services.
+Strategic sourcing is making sure everything is being sourced as efficiently as possible.

-Specific, Measurable, Achievable, Realistic, Time framed (SMART) - Is a mnemonic used in project management at the project objective setting stage.
-It is a way of evaluating if the objectives that are being set are appropriate for the individual project.
+Specific, Measurable, Achievable, Realistic, Time framed (SMART) - A mnemonic used in project management at the project objective setting stage.
+A checklist for evaluating if objectives that are being set are appropriate for the particular project.

-Standard - An agreed generic specification or a specification intended for recurrent use.
+Standard - An agreed generic specification or a specification intended for frequent use.

-Supplier Relationship Management (SRM) - The process for managing the interaction between two entities – one of which is supplying goods, works or services to the other entity.
-SRM is a two way process in that it should improve the performance of the buying organisation as well as the supplying organisation and hence be mutually beneficial.
+Supplier Relationship Management (SRM) - The process of managing the interaction between two entities, one of which is supplying goods, works or services to the other entity.
+SRM is a two-way process that should improve the performance of the buying organisation as well as the supplying organisation.

-Supply Management - Supply Management is the purchasing, expediting, inventory management, delivery and receipt of goods, and quality control.
+Supply Management - The purchasing, expediting, inventory management, delivery and receipt of goods, and quality control.

-Supply Chain & Networks - In essence the supply chain starts with the extraction of raw material (or origination of raw concepts for services) and each organisation within the supply chain adds value to the product or concept in some way as it passes from one organisation to the other.
-The supply chain extends through to the final sale and delivery to the final customer and through to disposal.
+Supply Chain & Networks - The supply chain starts with the extraction of raw material (or origination of raw concepts for services) and extends through to the final sale and delivery to the final customer of a product or service.
+Each organisation within the supply chain adds value to the product or concept in some way as it passes from one organisation to the other.

-Supply Chain (Networks) Management (SC(N)M) - SCM is the management of all activities aimed at satisfying the end consumer; via the total management of the Supply Chain (Networks) as such it covers almost all activity within the organisation.
+Supply Chain (Networks) Management (SC(N)M) - The management of all activities aimed at satisfying the end consumer.

-Twenty-foot equivalent unit (TEU) - Half the size of an FEU.
+Twenty-foot equivalent unit (TEU) - Half the size of a forty-foot equivalent unit (FEU).

-Trading Exchanges - Internet sites that allow direct trading between companies, negating the use of intermediaries.
+Trading Exchanges - Internet sites that allow direct trading between companies, reducing the need for intermediaries.

-Value Added Network (VAN) - Method of exchanging information electronically between subscribers and their trading partners.
+Value Added Network (VAN) - A way of exchanging information electronically between subscribers and their trading partners.
 The users connect to the private network to transmit messages.
 The VAN acts as a mailbox and also provides a record for audit purposes.

-Vendor Rating - Method of monitoring and measuring aspects of supplier’s contractual performance
+Vendor Rating - A way of monitoring and measuring aspects of supplier’s contractual performance.